pletzer/EMOD3D_tests/README.md

 # EMOD3D_tests
-Test scripts for the EMOD3D CODE
+Test scripts for the EMOD3D code